Awareness

 Actively signpost and encourage your people to use these spaces when they need.

-It is important to celebrate LGBTQ+ History within the office.
+It is important to celebrate LGBT+ History within the office.
 It shows you and your organisation cares about inclusivity, diversity, and your LGBTQ+ people and communities.

-Here are some simple yet affective ways to celebrate LGBTQ+ history month:
+Here are some simple yet affective ways to celebrate LGBT+ history month:

-- Organise and plan interactive and fun activities to encourage learning about LGBTQ+ history, such as a creating a quiz to enhance knowledge.
+- Organise and plan interactive and fun activities to encourage learning about LGBT+ history, such as a creating a quiz to enhance knowledge.

-- Invite LGBTQ+ speakers to discuss the month and allow your people to be able to ask any questions they may have.
+- Invite LGBT+ speakers to discuss the month and allow your people to be able to ask any questions they may have.

-- Share resources, like LGBTQ+ books, articles, and films, around the office.
+- Share resources, like LGBT+ books, articles, and films, around the office.

 Supporting your organisation's mental health challenges